tundish/tea_and_sympathy/tas/dlg/12_intervention.rst

     Louise wakes early one Sunday morning.
     Her flatmate is already up.

-    It doesn't hurt to *look around*.
-    The dialogue may give you hints too.
+    The dialogue may give you hints on what you might wish to do.
     Here are some commands to try:

 {0}

+[DRAMA]_

+    You can always choose to do nothing, simply by pressing *Return*.

 .. property:: DRAMA.prompt ?
 .. property:: DRAMA.state tas.types.Operation.prompt